Why Kim Pedals in the Pool

 "Basically, I just got sick of fighting with people at the Y." That's why Kim says she installed an Endless Pools Original model in her Kentucky backyard.
 She's been swimming at home, and now she pedals too!
 This summer, Kim discovered that the Aquabike "gives you a good workout."

 "I was swimming at the Y, and the Y that's closest to my home has only three [pool] lanes," Kim recalls.
 And given the competition for those pool lanes, "people were not very nice.
 I was trying to swim and instead of holding my own, I let people take over the lane.
 I just got upset."

-After installing an Original Endless Pool, Kim started swimming two to three times a week.
+After installing an Endless Pools Original model, Kim started swimming two to three times a week.
 "I'm enjoying it a lot," she says, noting that she would swim more if she didn't have so many other exercise options.